compute-io/todo/update.md

 	...
 	```

-5. Add any validate.io modules used to dependencies
+5. Ensure any validate.io modules added are listed as dependencies in the package.json file.
+(Will be added automatically if “npm install <module name> --save” is used when installing the modules.)